 (2) The supervising veterinarian shall:

-(a) Have legal responsibility for the health, safety and welfare of the animal patient which the licensed veterinary technician or unregistered assistant serves.
+(a) Have legal responsibility for the health, safety, and welfare of the animal patient which the licensed veterinary technician or unregistered assistant serves.

-(b) Delegate animal health care tasks only if the licensed veterinary technician or unregistered assistant is qualified to perform the task, and the task is not precluded by the medical condition of the animal patient.

-(c) Use the level of supervision required for a specific task.
+(b) Use the level of supervision required for a specific task.

-(d) Make all decisions relating to the diagnosis, treatment, management, and future disposition of an animal patient.
+(c) Make all decisions relating to the diagnosis, treatment, management, and future disposition of an animal patient.

-(e) Limit the number of unregistered assistants under indirect supervision to that which is appropriate for the circumstances.
+(d) Limit the number of unregistered assistants under indirect supervision to that which is appropriate for the circumstances.

-(f) Allow licensed veterinary technicians and unregistered assistants the right and responsibility to refuse to perform duties they are not legally or technically able to perform.
+(e) Allow licensed veterinary technicians and unregistered assistants the right and responsibility to refuse to perform duties they are not legally or technically able to perform.

 (3) A supervising veterinarian shall examine the animal patient prior to the delegation of any animal health care task to either a licensed veterinary technician or unregistered assistant.
 The examination of the animal patient must be conducted at the times and in the manner consistent with veterinary medicine practice, and the particular delegated animal health care task.